-Raising Awareness of Birth Defects
+Raising Awareness of Birth Defects in Oregon

 The Oregon Public Health Division is joining the National Birth Defects Prevention Network (NBDPN) to increase awareness of birth defects, the leading cause of infant deaths in the United States.
 In fact, every 4½ minutes, a baby is born with a birth defect in the United States.